UK parliament passes Brexit bill

 Meanwhile, the UK's trades union congress kicked off the four week party conference season on Monday (11 September) by agreeing that the UK should permanently remain in the single market.

-Outside parliament, a group of Remain supporters are maintaining a vigil in front of Parliament and Downing Street.
+Outside parliament, a group of Remain supporters are maintaining a vigil in front of parliament and Downing Street.

 "This is not finished," one of them told EUobserver.